 Although pregnancy is an exciting time, the first trimester can be pretty rough in terms of what is appealing.
 Many (most) women experience extreme fatigue and nausea and are repulsed by foods they used to like.
-One client I have can’t stand the thought of chicken while another finds beef (a food she has always liked) revolting.
+One of my pregnant clients can’t stand the thought of chicken while another finds beef (a food she has always liked) revolting.
 One common trigger for the nausea (aside from hormones) is the blood sugar fluctuations that come with pregnancy.
 By eating 5 smaller meals daily in regular intervals, you can stave off some of the sickness and stabilize blood sugar levels.

-When you’re feeling crappy, food is obviously the last thing you want to focus on, but sipping bone broth (click here for the recipe) or getting some good carb (easy to digest, palatable stuff like brown rice toast with coconut butter or sweet potato with butter, for example) and protein can help you feel better.
+When you’re feeling crappy, food is obviously the last thing you want to focus on, but sipping bone broth (click here for the recipe.
+Don’t want to make your own?
+Order it!) or getting some good carb (easy to digest, palatable stuff like toast with nut butter or sweet potato with butter, for example) and protein can help you feel better.
 And lots of ginger tea!
 There is also evidence that supplementing with magnesium can help morning sickness.
-Some clients have had much luck with transdermal magnesium.
+Some of my clients have had much luck with transdermal magnesium.

 1) Organ meats!
 Liver!
-3-4 ounces a week, if you can stomach it.
-Liver is a nutrient-dense superfood.
+If you can stomach it, liver is a nutrient-dense superfood.
 Click here for a recipe roundup with the best ideas on how to sneak liver into your diet.
 Always buy organic liver.
 It may be a few months until you can stomach the thought, but some women can’t get enough– they crave it!
 The key is to sneak it into other foods, like burgers or meat sauce.
+Try this delicious pate recipe.
 Or if you just can’t stand the thought, I recommend this dessicated liver supplement.
+A word of caution though: liver is very high in vitamin A, and too much A can be toxic to an unborn baby.
+So you’ll need to watch your intake, especially if you’re taking a prenatal that contains vitamin A. An ounce of liver a week is fine.

 2) Fermented foods.
 Do you tolerate dairy?
 If so, drinking fermented dairy products like kefir will keep your gut healthy.
 And healthy probiotics in your gut are essential for your baby’s immune system.
 As your baby passes through the birth canal, she receives your gut microbiome to build her immune system.
-Try goat’s milk kefir, or make your own yogurt from raw milk.
-Before you fret about drinking or using raw milk during pregnancy, click here to read why raw milk is ok for pregnancy and is quite a superfood.
+Try goat or cow kefir.
 Also include raw kraut and beet kvass for probiotics, especially if you don’t tolerate dairy well.
-I recommend this probiotic.
+This coconut water kefir is perfect for those who can’t do dairy.
+I recommend this probiotic for pregnancy.

-4) Other good fats: Butter (from grass fed cows or made with raw milk, if you can get it)– cook with it or spread it on brown rice toast as a bland snack if you’re not feeling well.
-Coconut oil and/or butter, 2 tbsp a day in smoothies or as a spread.
-I like Kerrygold butter, and I buy this coconut oil by the tub–54 ounces!.
+4) Other good fats: Butter (from grass fed cows.
+I like Kerrygold or cultured butter)– cook with it or spread it on toast as a bland snack if you’re not feeling well.
+Coconut oil, olive oil, and avocado & avocado oil are all great.
+I buy this coconut oil by the tub–54 ounces!.

 5) Egg yolks, also great for fetal brain development.
-Eat 2-3 every other day.
+Eggs are high in choline which is excellent for brain health.

-6) Animal proteins rich in the omega 3 fatty acids, like wild salmon, sardines (wonderful because they’re also rich in calcium), grass fed beef/bison, and lamb.
+6) Animal proteins rich in the omega 3 fatty acids, like wild salmon, black cod, and sardines (wonderful because they’re also rich in calcium).
 Leafy greens, chia seeds, and walnuts are ok sources too.
+Grass fed beef and lamb are excellent protein sources also.

-7) Drink bone broth, at least 8 oz daily, or use as a base for soups.
+7) Drink bone broth, or use as a base for soups.
+If you don’t want to make your own, you can order high quality, organic bone broth here.
 Shred leftover chicken in the broth with spinach and cooked carrots for a nourishing yet easy to digest meal if you can’t stomach eating anything else.
-Also, bone broth is a great source of collagen that will prevent stretch marks.
+Also, bone broth is a great source of collagen that may help prevent stretch marks.
 Good for calcium and minerals, too.

-Please make the base of your diet wonderful plant foods of all types: leafy greens, starchy root veggies, sea vegetables, and beans/legumes if you can handle them.
+Please make the base of your diet wonderful plant foods of all types: leafy greens, starchy root veggies, cruciferous, sea vegetables like toasted nori (wrap around salmon and avocado for a good snack), and beans/legumes if you can handle them.

 Putting it all together.